Skip to main content

 Time Window Support

 Non-negotiable for florists.
-If the software can't handle "deliver before 2pm" or "between 10am and 12pm" constraints, walk away.
-It's useless to you.
+If the software can't handle "deliver before 2pm" or "between 10am and noon" as hard constraints, it's useless to you.
+Walk away.

 Multi-Stop Optimisation

 Some tools only optimise one journey at a time.
-That's not enough.
-You need software that looks at all 20 or 30 deliveries together and works out the best overall sequence -- not just the best next stop.
+Not good enough.
+You need software that looks at all 20 or 30 deliveries together and works out the best overall sequence — not just the best next stop from wherever you happen to be.

 Real-Time Traffic

-A route that looks perfect at 7am can completely fall apart when there's a crash on the M1 at half nine.
+A route that looks perfect at 7am can fall apart completely when there's a lorry jackknifed on the A1 at half nine.
 Good software pulls in live traffic data and adjusts on the fly.
+That matters.

 Driver Mobile App

-Even the most brilliant route ever calculated is worthless if your driver can't follow it.
-They need an app with turn-by-turn navigation, delivery details, and one-tap status updates so the shop knows what's happening out there.
+Even the most perfectly optimised route in the world is worthless if your driver can't actually follow it.
+They need an app on their phone — turn-by-turn navigation, delivery details, one-tap status updates so the shop knows exactly what's happening out on the road.

 Easy Re-Optimisation

 Rush orders come in.
-A driver calls in sick.
-Someone adds three deliveries at 11am.
-The system has to handle all of that without forcing you to rebuild everything from scratch.
+A driver rings in sick.
+Someone adds three deliveries at 11am that weren't there at half eight.
+The system needs to handle all of that without making you tear the whole plan up and start again.

 Integration With Order Management

 If you're copying and pasting addresses between systems, you've already lost most of the benefit.
-The routing tool should pull orders directly from wherever you manage them -- no manual steps in between.
+Your routing tool should pull orders straight from wherever you manage them — no manual steps, no re-keying, no room for typos.

 Real Savings Calculation

-Here's what the numbers look like for a typical UK or Irish florist.
+Here's what the numbers actually look like for a typical UK or Irish florist.

 Assumptions

-• 2 drivers, each doing 15 deliveries daily
+• 2 drivers, each doing about 15 deliveries a day

 • Fuel cost: £0.24 per mile